 Note: up to this day, I visited more than a dozen times at the Church Of The Holy Sepulchre.
 Thus, you will see photos from different times of the day and various seasons.
 But, in all of them, you will see crowds.
 Therefore, I would suggest reading when to visit the section above.

 I have been to the Church of the Holy Sepulchre many times before, but never took a closer look at the entrance.

 Stone Of Anointing

-The first thing that you see when you enter the church, will be probably the Stone of Anointing.
-It is a little hard to see it behind the crowds, but it located on the floor level about ten meters from the entrance.
+The first thing that you see when you enter the church will probably be the Stone of Anointing.
+It is a little hard to see it behind the crowds, but it is located on the floor level about ten meters from the entrance.

 The Stone of Anointing is where Jesus’s body is said to have been anointed before burial.

 Just inside the entrance to the church is the Stone of Anointing, which tradition believes to be the spot where Jesus’ body was prepared for burial by Joseph of Arimathea.
 However, this tradition is only attested since the crusader era, and the present stone was only added in the 1810 reconstruction.

 The wall behind the stone is defined by its striking blue balconies and tau cross-bearing red banners (depicting the emblem of the Brotherhood of the Holy Sepulchre) and is decorated with lamps.

 The lamps that hang over the Stone of Anointing, adorned with cross-bearing chain links, are contributed by Armenians, Copts, Greeks, and Latins.